PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-05 15:53:01
+Last updated: 2024-04-05 15:53:34
-Random Quote: When you get too close to the sun, your dreams may melt away. - Steve Murphy
+Random Quote: Your heart's talking to you, Barney.
+Do you have the guts to listen to it? - Lily Aldrin